hbk4mask/hbk4mask.github.io/_posts/2020-07-03-benfits-of-home-gym.md

 font: serif
 tags: [coronavirus, gym, covid19, fitness, workout]

-excerpt: "The way things are going on, you won’t be able to use public gym anytime soon and even if the nearby gyms open up you should not rush in"
+excerpt: "The way things are going on, you won’t be able to use public gym anytime soon and even if the nearby gyms open up you shouldn't"

 header:
   image: /assets/images/post_images/gym2.jpg